puppetlabs/puppet-docs/README.markdown

     install the pygmentize binary with a different name (like Macports does), you must symlink it so Jekyll can find the command.

-3. Install the ruby dependencies:
+3. Install the Ruby dependencies:

+    The Puppet docs project uses Ruby Bundler to ensure that you have the correct dependencies installed on your system and that the documents are being built with the correct versions of needed binaries.
+To install the project's requirements:

-        $ sudo gem install kramdown liquid maruku rack versionomy vlad vlad-git albino classifier directory_watcher rdoc
+        $ sudo gem install bundler

-    One of our tools used to fail unless Liquid's version was exactly 2.2.2, but that's no longer necessary; you should install the newest available version of Liquid.
+        $ cd puppet-docs
+        $ bundle install

 Building and Viewing
 --------------------